TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-appmap-doesnt-show-performance-of-my-app-components.md

 # <-- appinsights-appmap-doesnt-show-performance-of-my-app-components -->

 Application Map helps you spot performance bottlenecks or failure hotspots across all components of your distributed application.
-Sometimes because of various reasons Application Map doesn’t work the way its supposed to like “not showing performance”.
+Sometimes because of various reasons Application Map doesn’t work the way its supposed to like not showing performance.
 Following below steps should help you troubleshoot:

-## **Recommended solutions**
+## **Recommended Steps**

 * Make sure you're using an officially supported SDK.
 Unsupported/community SDKs might not support correlation.
 Refer to [this article](https://docs.microsoft.com/azure/application-insights/app-insights-platforms) for a list of supported SDKs.